-Announcing sales as they come through does two things… It encourages folks to sign up because they know that aren’t the first ones to join, and it helps acclimate them to the course and the group as a whole.
+Announcing sales as they come through does two things...
+It encourages folks to sign up because they know they aren't the first ones to join, and it helps acclimate them to the course and the group.

-You can either pull up your sales records and announce their name that way…
+You can pull up your sales records and announce their name that way...

-Or, you can have them write in in the chat box as soon as they completed checkout!
+Or, you can have them write in the chat box as soon as they complete checkout!

-The latter is probably the better way, since folks who want to be called out can be, and the ones who want to remain anonymous are safe too.
+The latter is probably the better way since folks who want to be called out can be, and the ones who wish to remain anonymous are safe too.

 Reveal Your Process, Step By Step

-Lots of webinars out there are filled with a bunch of fluff and stuff that doesn’t really matter…
+Many webinars are filled with fluff and stuff that doesn't matter...

-You should always strive to give your attendees as much value as possible, since they’re taking valuable time out of their day and spending it with you.
+It would be best if you always strived to give your attendees as much value as possible since they're taking valuable time and spending it with you.

-Reward them for that, and reveal a process or a system that will help them get to where they’re wanting to go.
+Reward them for that, and reveal a process or system to help them get to where they want to go.

-In fact, you can dovetail the process you’re revealing into the course that you’re offering at the end!
-That way, but the time the pitch comes, the already know the steps.
-What they lack are the pieces that get them from Point A to Point B!
+You can dovetail the process you're revealing into the course you're offering at the end!
+That way, they already know the steps by the time the pitch comes.
+They lack the pieces that get them from Point A to Point B!

-If you’re selling something that’s over $1000 in most markets, you’re going to want to close your webinar with a pitch to a sales call or a ‘strategy session.’
+If you're selling something over $1000 in most markets, you will want to close your webinar with a pitch to a sales call or a 'strategy session.

 So, rather than offer a course and a link to a 'Buy Now' button, invite them to pick a time on your calendar for a call.

-Ideally, after they choose a time, they should then fill out information about who they are, what they do, and what they need help with.
+Ideally, after choosing a time, they should fill out information about who they are, what they do, and what they need help with.